 The MIT Sloan Executive Education program, which is aimed at senior executives in businesses that have a frontline workforce of 30 people or more that interacts with customers, leverages a systems perspective to frame discussions around key elements of the Good Jobs Strategy, including:

-- Making operational choices that increase productivity and contribution of workforce
+- Making operational choices that increase the productivity and contribution of the workforce

 - Investing in workers to create a capable and motivated workforce